fs-linguistics/fs-linguistics.github.io/_posts/2023-09-26-precourse-info.md

 # 📍 Where?

-Meet us at Tübingen University in one of the rooms where you might have lectures later on!
-Right amongst the other university buildings on Wilhelmstraße, our event will take place in Verfügungsgebäude, Wilhelmstraße 19 ([see a map](https://maps.app.goo.gl/tBdEHvwmnr7vGT199)), in room 0.01 (when you enter the building, it’s the first door on your left).
+Meet us at the University of Tübingen in one of the lecture halls where you might have lectures later on!
+The event will take place in the building of our Seminar für Sprachwissenschaft in [Keplerstraße 2](https://maps.app.goo.gl/LDWE8KULtZEaV9FZ6), lecture hall 001 (when you enter through the main door from Keplerstraße, it’s the first door on your left).

 # 🌈 Why Attend?